The Death of Romance

 The Death of Romance is the fifth album by Norwegian industrial rock quintet Zeromancer.
 Released just a year after their previous album Sinners International, the electronic sounds prevail on this album rather than the heavy guitar sounding of Sinners.
 It is their second album released through the Trisol Music Group.

 A video for the track "Industrypeople" was shot.

+Alex of Metal.de rated the album a 7 out of 10, writing that it “should appeal to both their fans and a wider audience.”